What Does a Company Need for an IPO?

 As effective as IPOs can be for obtaining additional institutional investors, public investors, and potential investors, there are also some potential downsides for certain companies.
 For example, an IPO often results in the loss of control over a business.
 This is certainly not always a bad thing, but worth considering.
 In addition, a public company is required to provide sensitive financial information to the general public.

-“You want to minimize the potential of abuse and have controls in place so that, if there is a slip-up, you can readily identify it and address it progressively.
+“You want to minimize the potential of abuse and have controls in place.
+So, if there is a slip-up, you can readily identify it and address it progressively.
 A lot of the things that can get you into trouble once you go public are the same that can get you in trouble on a smaller scale.
-You’re just under far more scrutiny and magnifying glasses once you go public—because you have a lot of other people’s money.”
+You’re just under far more scrutiny and magnifying glasses once you go public — because you have a lot of other people’s money.”

-Ensure the Proper Financial Reporting Systems are in Place
+Ensure Proper Financial Reporting Systems Are in Place

 Before you can take a company public, you must put the proper financial reporting systems into place.